dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 ## Full reflection on cyberdefenders.

 Cyberdefenders is a site to learn DFIR.
 Contains a large set of diverse challenges.
 One of this types of chalenges it excels in compared to HTB is giving the player a SIEM.
-Other than that the site contains content in the form you would expect.
+Other than that the site contains content in the form you would expect(with the exeption of E01s).
 I dont like how it forces the player to use a web broswer on each challenge.
 I spend so much time and money getting my environment ready for analysis, dont force me to use a lagging environment with no tools.

 Cyberdefenders differed from the original ctfs in that they clearly labeled the evidence that was to be analyzed in the description.
 Was nice to just filter challs that had pcaps or whatever.
 Decresed utility of graph.

 ## Compare to what I've seen in sherlocks.